SwiftGGTeam/apple-dev-doc-translation/README.md

 [简体中文](./README-CN.md)

 The SwiftUI-Tutorial-Chinese repository is used to store translation files for the [swiftgg-trans-plugin](https://github.com/SwiftGGTeam/swiftgg-trans-plugin).
-We aggregate and sort the original text, translations, and hint information from Apple's official documents, aiming to provide developers with a high-quality Chinese tutorial.
+We aggregate and sort the original text, translations, and hint information from Apple's official documents, aiming to provide developers with a high-quality Chinese and other languages tutorial.

 The translation mapping files are stored in the yaml file format.
 The following is a specific introduction to the storage rules and storage format: